ohadosnat/langDesh/DEV.md

 ### **Challenges (some on of them)**

-There were a lot of challenges with the sessions here some of them:
+There were a lot of challenges with the sessions are here some of them:

-- Shuffle 10 random words each session (without words that have strength 5)
+- Shuffle 10 random words in each session (without words that have strength 5)
-- Updating word strength at the end of each session (and how much)
+- Updating words' strength at the end of each session.

 ### **Solutions**

 <details>
-<summary>At the start of each session, I run a function called filterWords that do the following (by order):</summary>
+<summary>At the start of each session, I run a function called `filterWords` that do the following (by order):</summary>

-- **Filter:** finds the user's strongest words and filter them out of the array (using lodash's `_.differenceby()`)
+- **Filter:** finds the user's strongest words and filters them out of the array (using lodash's `_.differenceby()`)
   - _I had a bit of trouble doing it, and this worked the best._
 - **Extract:** makes a copy of the original list and shuffles it using the `Fisher-Yates Shuffle Modern Algorithm`.
-- **Flatten:** Takes only ten words from the new list and flatten each word to make it easier to work with later on.
+- **Flatten:** Takes only ten words from the new list and flattens each word to make it easier to work with later on.

-**_Full function at `src/utils/sessionFuncs.js` if you want to take a look (a bit long for this document)._**
+**_Full function at `src/utils/sessionFuncs.js` if you want to take a look (it's a bit long for this document)._**

 </details>

 <details>
-<summary>What happens when the user got less than ten words below 4?
+<summary>What happens if a user got less than ten words below 4?
 Great question! 😲</summary>

 - If the user finished 80% of the course (meaning 80% of the words are at strength 5), the session will not filter any words.
 - To make sure I don't add strength to level 5 words, There's a simple condition that handles this case.